takakiwakuda/EnvironmentVariable/docs/Set-EnvironmentVariable.md

 ### System.Collections.Hashtable

-`Set-EnvironmentVariable` returns the `Hashtable` object that contains an environment variable name and it value.
+`Set-EnvironmentVariable` returns the hashtable object that contains an environment variable name and it value.

 ## NOTES